- We went to the same Houston-area restaurant at different times.

 Good service and nice elements to certain dishes are not enough to rate this restaurant as even average.
 Given the wide variety in menu selection, maybe it’s just about ordering the right dish at Daniel Wong’s.
 Unfortunately, I didn’t do that…and doubt I’ll ever go back.

-Overall Opinion: (4) Stars
+She Said Overall Opinion: (4) Stars

 Good food, large portions and friendly service make Daniel Wong's a winning establishment.
 However, I would probably opt to make this a take out location, as the décor and grimy highchair left me unimpressed.